pagopa-archive/io-infrastructure-live/utils/README.md

 Where X and Y are the lower and upper limits, based on the pagination set.

+## Delete deployment

+Deployments in a resource group are difficult to delete, both from UI or from command line.
+For example, they can be deleted one by one.

+This is the reason why the delete-deployment.sh script exists.

+Simply check the parameters.
+Then, run: `./delete-deployment.sh`

 ## Check for circular dependencies in live modules

 This will be used primarily in the CI process.
 Two main possible usage are either as_text or as_image.